ctsmightydog/Coursera_Getting_and_Cleaning_Data/README.md

 ##Introduction
 This repository is for a programming assignment for the Coursera course "Getting and Cleaning data" which looks at data collected from the accelerometers from the Samsung Galaxy S smartphone.
-This repository contains this readme.file, the R script for the analysis, and a codebook (markdown file).
+This repository contains this readme file, the R script for the analysis, and a codebook (markdown file).
 The goal of the script is to prepare a tidy data set from the Samsung data that can be used for later analysis.

 ##Background of the data
 The full background of the data can be found at this website: